RemGen2022/RemCCG/README.md

 # Welcome to RemCCG Homepage!

-**RemCCG** is a remanufactured C program generator achieved by the framework *RemGen* proposed in the paper "RemGen: Remanufacturing A Program Generators for Compiler Testing" (Under Review).
+**RemCCG** is a remanufactured C program generator achieved by the framework *RemGen* proposed in the paper "RemGen: Remanufacturing A Program Generator for Compiler Testing" (Under Review).

 ----
 ## Notes